The Geometric Dynamical Northcott and Bogomolov Properties: Introduction

-In particular, any $z\in\p^1(\mathbf{K})$ with $\widehat{h}_{f}(z)=0$ is preperiodic under iteration of $f$, i.e. there exist $n>m\geq0$ such that $f^n(z)=f^m(z)$. \end{theorem} This result was already proved by Benedetto~\cite{benedetto} for polynomials.
-In the case of abelian varieties over a global function field endowed with the multiplication by an integer, the analogue of Baker Theorem is due to N\'eron and Tate \cite{Neron_Hauteur, Lang_Diophantine}.

-In higher dimension, Chatzidakis and Hrushovski proved a model-theoretic version of Theorem~\ref{tm:Baker} in~\cite{Chatzidakis-Hrushovski} with $\varepsilon_0=0$ with the additional assumption that the dynamics is a primitive algebraic dynamics which basically means that $f$ neither has an invariant subvariety nor admits an invariant fibration.
+In particular, any $z\in\p^1(\mathbf{K})$ with $\widehat{h}_{f}(z)=0$ is preperiodic under iteration of $f$, i.e.\ there exist $n>m\geq0$ such that $f^n(z)=f^m(z)$. \end{theorem} This result of Baker holds in arbitrary characteristic (for a suitable definition of isotriviality) and was already proved by Benedetto~\cite{benedetto} for polynomials.
+In the case of abelian varieties over a global function field endowed with the multiplication by an integer $\geq 2$, the analogue of Baker's Theorem is due to Lang-N\'eron \cite{Lang-Neron}.
+In higher dimension, Chatzidakis and Hrushovski proved a model-theoretic version of Theorem~\ref{tm:Baker} in~\cite{Chatzidakis-Hrushovski} with $\varepsilon_0=0$ in arbitrary characteristic.
+They only consider polarized endomorphisms of smooth varieties which are primitive (see also \cite{ACL-dynamics} for a detailed exposition on this work).